 If the email is presenting a limited-time offer, include the deadline in the email subject line.
 This reinforces the idea that customers only have a short period of time to take advantage and they better check that email quickly.

 As a marketer, you understand the importance of a Call to Action.
 If you want someone to take action, you have to tell them what that action is in your email subject line.
 Instead of saying “Reserve Now,” try “Reserve Before Friday!”

 Most email marketing systems have spam testers you can use to determine if your subject line is likely to get flagged.
 If your platform has it, use it.
 If it does not have a spam tester, try to avoid words like, “Congratulations,” “free,” “no obligation,” etc.

-Believe it or not, 56% of brands that use emojis in their email subject lines see an increase in unique open rates.
 It might seem cheesy, but try adding a smiley face or a thumbs-up to your subject line.
-You can split test different emojis to see what resonates with your audience.
+You can split test different emojis to see what email subject line resonates best with your audience.

 Be Honest About What’s Inside

 Your customers might fall for a bait-and-switch email once, but know that you’ll likely damage your relationship with them and they may never open another email from you again.
 Instead, be transparent and honest about what the reader will find when they open it.